kahlertfr/depth-aware-motion-deblurring/docs/chapters/depth-aware-deblurring.rst

 Disparity Estimation
 ++++++++++++++++++++

-The main idea of the algorithm is the independent deblurring of each depth layer (region of constant depth) since scenes with depth variations yield spatially-variant blur kernels.
+The main idea of the algorithm is the independent deblurring of each depth layer since scenes with depth variations yield spatially-variant blur kernels.
 As stated before a stereo image pair is used to obtain depth information using stereo matching.

 Disparity Map
 -------------